Skip to content

 • You can bring any amount of foreign currency into Trinidad and Tobago.

-• You must declare amounts exceeding the equivalent of 10,000 USD to customs upon arrival.
-This declaration is crucial to comply with local laws and facilitate re-export processes.
+• Upon arrival, you must declare amounts exceeding the equivalent of 10,000 USD to customs.

 Currency export rules: